Sensory-Cloud/python-sdk/examples/README.md

 Video liveness models return a boolean denoting whether or not a live person is detected in a set of images or a video recording.
 For example, a picture of someone's face on a mobile device would not pass the liveness check.
 A sample implementation is shown in the [video_liveness_examples.py](video_liveness_examples.py) file.

+## Health Service
+It's important to check the health of your Sensory Inference server.
+You can do so by following the example [here](health_service_examples.py).